liam-wiltshire/talks/security/content.md

 # SELinux

-- All too often, usrs disable SELinux as soon as it starts causing problems
+- All too often, usrs disable SELinux as soon as it starts causing problems - Don't!!
- - Don't!!
 - TL;DR - SELinux maintains access and transaction rights between users, processes and files
- - This is managed through the security policy for the machine
 - Helps prevent applications accessing files they shouldn't, or executing things they shouldn't
  - SELinux uses the least-privilege model - everything is denied by default, and then exceptions are made